-At your checkups and cleanings, we’ll look for signs of gum disease.
+At your semi-annual visit to the dentist, we’ll look for signs of gum disease.
 Found in the moderate to mild stage, gum disease can be treated with scaling, root planning, and antibiotic therapy.
 This procedure is often called deep cleaning.
 Scaling involves removing tartar from below the gum line, and root planning is the smoothing of teeth roots to eliminate areas where plaque tends to accumulate.
 After deep cleaning, patients are scheduled for frequent follow-up visits so that the dentist can assess progress and help deter recurrence.

 Call us for more information.